-Financial assets at amortised cost: these assets are subsequently measured at amortised cost using the effective interest rate method.
-The amortised cost is reduced by an allowance for expected credit losses (ECLs) based on the difference between contractual cash flows due in accordance with the contract and all cash flows expected to be received, discounted at an approximation of the original effective interest rate.
-Interest income, foreign exchange gains and losses and impairment and any gain or loss on derecognition are recognised in the Statement of Comprehensive Income
+Financial instruments at amortised cost - These assets are subsequently measured at amortised cost using the Effective Interest Rate method, less allowance for impairment.
+The amortised cost is reduced by impairment losses.
+Interest income, foreign exchange gains and losses and impairment are recognised in the income statement.
+Any gain or loss on derecognition is recognised in the income statement.

-Financial assets at FVTPL are subsequently measured at fair value.
-Net gains and losses, including any interest or dividend income, are recognised in the Statement of Comprehensive Income.
+Financial instruments held at FVTPL are subsequently measured at fair value.
+Net gains and losses, including any interest or dividend income, are recognised in the income statement.